kahliloppenheimer/simple-java-ray-tracer/README.md

 list of its current features, and a list of the features that are in the works.

 ## Currently Supported Shapes
--Spheres
--Planes
+- Spheres
+- Planes

 ## Implemented Features
--Anti-aliasing (with specifiable number of samples per pixel) -Shadows (with toggle)
+- Anti-aliasing (with specifiable number of samples per pixel)
+- Shadows (with toggle)
--Colored materials and colored lighting
+- Colored materials and colored lighting
--Diffuse, Specular, and Ambient lighting (all very basic and following Phong model) -Multi-threaded rendering (with specifiable number of threads) -Affine transformations (or any linear transformations)
+- Diffuse, Specular, and Ambient lighting (all very basic and following Phong model)
+- Multi-threaded rendering (with specifiable number of threads)
+- Affine transformations (or any linear transformations)

 ## Developing Features
--Dynamic/soft shadows (sample randomly-distributed rays to determine shading) -Dynamic ambient lighting (sample randomly-distributed rays to determine ambient light at point) -More objects (cones, cylinders, etc.)
+- Dynamic/soft shadows (sample randomly-distributed rays to determine shading)
+- Dynamic ambient lighting (sample randomly-distributed rays to determine ambient light at point)
--Reflections/Refractions
+- More objects (cones, cylinders, etc.)
+- Reflections/Refractions